Chronic Illness

 As you are sure to go through periods when your symptoms exacerbate and periods of improvement, it is natural for you to move back and forth in your level of acceptance and adjustment.
 Understand that acceptance and adjustment occur in ebbs and flows.
 However, at the same time, you want to continue to explore options that may help you improve your health.

-Helpful Resources for Living with Chronic Illness
+Resources for Living with Chronic Conditions

 Living Life to the Fullest